mshakirDr/MFTE/README.md

 2.	```counts_word-based_normed.csv```            Feature frequencies normalised to 100 words
 3.	```counts_raw.csv```                         Raw (unnormalised) feature counts

 Note that the MFTE only tags and computes count tallies and relative frequencies of all the features.
 It does not compute perform the multidimensional analysis itself.
-R scripts to carry out MDA analysis using EFA and PCA on the basis of the outputs of the MFTE will soon be added to this repository.
+R scripts to carry out MDA analysis using PCA on the basis of the outputs of the MFTE can be found in the [online supplements](https://elenlefoll.github.io/TextbookMDA/) to Le Foll (2024).

 # Evaluation

 Le Foll, Elen & Muhammad Shakir.
-2023.
-Evaluating the Multi-Feature Tagger of English (MFTE): Challenges and implications for corpus tool evaluations and comparisons.
-Poster presented at the Corpus Linguistics Conference (CL2023), Lancaster University (UK).
-[Link](https://www.researchgate.net/publication/371857138_Evaluating_the_Multi-Feature_Tagger_of_English_MFTE_Challenges_and_implications_for_corpus_tool_evaluations_and_comparisons).
+2025.
+The Multi-Feature Tagger of English (MFTE): Rationale, Description and Evaluation.
+Research in Corpus Linguistics 13(2).
+63–93. https://doi.org/10.32714/ricl.13.02.03.

 # Acknowledgements